lindosystems/lindoapi.jl/README.md

-### Quarrying the Model
+### Querying the Model

 ``LSgetInfo(pModel, nQuery, pvResult)``
 Used to get model objective value or other information about the model.

 ``pmodel``:  A pointer to the model that is being queried.

-``nQuery``:  An Integer that corresponds to what is being quarried Lindoapi.jl has a constant stored for each possible nQuery.
+``nQuery``:  An Integer that corresponds to what is being queried Lindoapi.jl has a constant stored for each possible nQuery.
 For example, to get the objective value when the model has continuous variables use ``Lindoapi.LS_DINFO_POBJ`` .
 When there are integer variables, use ``Lindoapi.LS_IINFO_POBJ`` to get the objective value.
 For a detailed list of all query values see the [manual](https://www.lindo.com/downloads/PDF/API.pdf) page 139.

 ``pvResults``: Used to store the value returned the function takes Ptr{Cvoid} making versatile for integer values use ``pvResult = Int32[-1]`` and for floating point use ``pvResults = Cdouble[-1]``.